 Impact Statement

 About two thirds of New Zealand plants are pollinated by birds or insects21.
 Moreover, they are responsible for the pollination of iconic native plants (like kowhai and pohutukawa), and economically important crops (like kiwifruit, apples and grapes).
 The depletion of native birds22,23 is a prime example of how pollination systems in New Zealand are loosing key pollinators, plants and habitats21.
 At the same time they are being disrupted by naturalised or invasive species21: 50% of plant species in New Zealand are introduced24, and imported social bees are now an important component of pollinator fauna25,26.
-This, in combination with low levels of pollinator diversity makes New Zealand flora is particularly vulnerable to declines in pollination services21,26.
+This, in combination with low levels of pollinator diversity makes New Zealand flora particularly vulnerable to declines in pollination services21,26.
 Also, in contrast with other locations, pollination networks in New Zealand are dominated by generalist species27,28---plants that attract a wide range of pollinator species, and pollinators that visit a wide range of plants.
 The research I propose will help elucidate how these structural differences affect the resilience of New Zealand's pollination systems, especially when considering that original ecosystems have been changed both by extinctions and invasive species.

-My proposed research is centered on systems and drivers that are particularly important for New Zealand but have international relevance.
+My proposed research is centered on systems and drivers that are particularly important for New Zealand, but also have international relevance.
 First, mutualistic plant-pollinator networks are pivotal for the maintenance of biodiversity and crop production9,10.
-And econd, biotic invasions along with defaunation are top components of human-caused global change that have planetary reach, but from which New Zealand has both especially suffered and remains notably vulnerable11.
-Understanding how invasions interact with defaunation in ecological networks is a research priority, and essential for conserving, restoring and managing New Zealand ecosystems26.
+Second, biotic invasions along with defaunation are top components of human-caused global change that have planetary reach, but from which New Zealand has both especially suffered and remains notably vulnerable11.
+Understanding how invasions interact with defaunation in ecological networks is a research priority and essential for conserving, restoring and managing New Zealand ecosystems26.

 My PhD will take place at Dr. Daniel Stouffer's lab at the University of Canterbury.
 Dr. Stouffer is a Rutherford Discovery Fellow whose interdisciplinary research group focuses on cutting-edge research on ecological complexity, is quite visible internationally, collaborates widely, and regularly receives visiting scientists from several countries.
 The theoretical and quantitative tool set I will gain with his supervision is an excellent complement to my professional background, and I have no doubt it will be key for the success of my future research career.
 Also, my proposed project aligns nicely with the interests of some highly cited researchers with whom collaborations might be very advantageous: Jason Tylianakis (University of Canterbury), Jordi Bascompte (University of Zurich), Martin Scheffer (Wagenigen University), and Carl Folke (Stockholm Resilience Center).
 As such, I expect there to be a widespread international interest on the scientific outcomes of my research.